 For Magic Users, there’s a ‘%chance of knowing a spell’ figure.
 These are for spells that the character comes across during the career, don’t start rolling off on everything yet (even though I think the book says to do so), there are some further explanations in the DMs Guide and it explains quite clearly a Magic User is learning new spells along the way.
 For a Magic User, the important numbers are Minimum and Maximum number of Spells that are known per Level.
 A failed understanding for a spell at one level can be tried again next level.

-Reaction adjustments are used to determine if a character is surprised, but also, the reaction adjustment is used to offset penalties for using two weapons or using your off-hand (most people have a preference for being right or left handed, this being your primary and the other being the off-hand).
+- Finally, the Reaction Adjustment is used to offset penalties for using two weapons or using your off-hand (most people have a preference for being right or left handed, this being your primary and the other being the off-hand).

 Using two weapons modifies -2 ‘to hit’ with the primary hand, and -4 ‘to hit’ with the off-hand; therefore it is reasonable using two weapons if a character has a +3 Reaction adjustment, as the adjustment becomes 0 and -1 respectively - important to note the modifier never becomes a positive value, only brought to a 0 value.